Ford CVH engine: Noise, vibration, harshness

 Throughout its 20-year production life, the CVH had a reputation for excessive noise, vibration, and harshness (NVH).
 Jeremy Clarkson said of the CVH-powered Escort that "it was powered by engines so rough, even Moulinex wouldn't use them".
 This harshness is mostly due to the cylinder head and valvetrain design.
-At 220 lb at full lift, the valve springs in the CVH are considerably stiffer than is typical in other engines due to the angle at which the valves are positioned in the combustion chamber - necessitated by the need to create a "hemi" design with a single camshaft.
-The stiff springs are needed to prevent valve float, which they do up to around 6700 rpm, and also overcome the weight of the rocker arms and hydraulic self adjusting tappets used.
-The stiff valve springs add more friction and pressure to the already high friction "flat tappet" design.
+At 220 lb at full lift, the valve springs in the CVH are considerably stiffer than is typical in other engines.
+The stiff springs are needed to overcome the weight of the rocker arms and hydraulic self-adjusting tappets used and thereby prevent valve float, which they do up to around 6700 rpm.
+The stiff valve springs add more friction and pressure to the already high-friction "flat tappet" design.

 Sludge

 The camshaft is oiled by small holes in the cylinder head casting next to the lifter bores.
 These holes are prone to blocking up with oil sludge if the engine is not serviced regularly, starving the camshaft of oil.
 The CVH is known for producing excessive sludge if the service schedule is ignored or if poor quality oil is used.
 The cause is the design of the crankcase ventilation circuit, which Ford revised several times over the engine's lifetime but never completely cured.
 Due to this, camshaft and tappet wear problems are common.
 A worn camshaft can cause heavy clattering and ticking from the engine's top end, especially at high engine speeds.